Swift5021/student-handbook.sql/README.md

 ## About This Project

-This is my personal project — I’m still learning, so I apologize if some instructions aren’t very clear.
+This is my personal project — I’m still learning, so I apologize if some of my instructions aren’t very clear.
 Feel free to explore, use, and improve the code!